rbotafogo/galaaz/blogs/ruby_plot/ruby_plot.md

 requires specific knowledge.
 Ruby modules are standard to the language and don't need special knowledge.

-In [this blog](https://towardsdatascience.com/ruby-plotting-with-galaaz-an-example-of-tightly-coupling-ruby-and-r-in-graalvm-520b69e21021) a scatter plot is implemented in Ruby.
+In [this blog](https://towardsdatascience.com/ruby-plotting-with-galaaz-an-example-of-tightly-coupling-ruby-and-r-in-graalvm-520b69e21021) we show a scatter plot in Ruby also with Galaaz.

 # gKnit

 _Knitr_ is an application that converts text written in rmarkdown to many different output formats.
 For instance, a writer can convert an rmarkdown  document to HTML, $LaTex$, docx and many other formats.
 Rmarkdown documents can contain text and _code chunks_.
-Knitr puts code chunks in a box in the final document.
+Knitr formats code chunks in a grayed box in the output document.
-It also executes the code chunks and formats the output in another type of box.
+It also executes the code chunks and formats the output in a white box.
+Every line of output from the execution code is preceded by '##'.

 Knitr allows code chunks to be in R, Python,
 Ruby and dozens of other languages.
 Yet, while R and Python chunks can share data, in other